Dementia‐related Responsive Behaviours: Putting it All Together Using P.I.E.C.E.S. and the BC BPSD Algorithm

 Physicians who care for patients with dementia in residential or community settings are invited to a free workshop to learn about P.I.E.C.E.S.
 TM – a care model for those who have the behavioural and psychological symptoms of dementia (BPSD) which is being introduced into all care homes in BC – and participate in an important conversation about priorities and opportunities for quality improvement work in residential care.

-The workshop is hosted by the BC Patient Safety & Quality Council as part of their support for CLeAR – the Call for Less Antipsychotics for Residential Care that has supported 85 care homes across British Columbia to reduce antipsychotic use through evidence-based management of the behavioural and psychological symptoms of dementia.
+The workshop supported through our CLeAR initiative – the Call for Less Antipsychotics for Residential Care that has supported 85 care homes across British Columbia to reduce antipsychotic use through evidence-based management of the behavioural and psychological symptoms of dementia.

 This workshop is eligible for up to 3.75 Mainpro M1 credits of the College of Family Physicians of Canada and up to 3.75 Maintenance of Certification Section 1 credits of the Royal College of Physicians and Surgeons of Canada.